P-p-H-d/mlib/README.md

 * REVERSE(obj) : Reverse the order of the items in the container 'obj'.
 * SEPARATOR() --> character: Return the character used to separate items for I/O methods (default is ',') (for internal use only).
 * EXT\_ALGO(name, container oplist, object oplist): Define additional algorithms functions specialized for the containers (for internal use only).
-* PROPERTIES() --> ( properties): Return internal properties of a container (for internal use only) in an oplist format.
+* PROPERTIES() --> ( properties): Return internal properties of a container in a recursive oplist format.
+Use M\_GET\_PROPERTY to get the property.
 * EMPLACE\_TYPE( ... ) : Specify the types usable for "emplacing" the object.
 See chapter 'emplace'.

 The operator names listed above shall not be defined as macro.

+The following properties:
+* LET\_AS\_INIT\_WITH(1): Defined if the macro M\_LET shall always initialize the object with INIT\_WITH regardless of the given input.
+The value of the property is 1 (enabled) or 0 (disabled/default).
+* NOEXCEPT( (operator(1), ...) ): Defined for each operator of the object that don't raise any error.
+The value of the property is an oplist where each operator is associated to 1 (Operator won't raise any error) or 0 (Operator may raise some error).

-More operators are expected.
+More operators and properties are expected.

 Example: